- Plan your day

-Please make your way to the Milestones of Flight entrance (identifiable by the sculpture).
-Please note that the museum opens at 10am.
-If your party arrives before this time please wait in your coach or by the museum entrance until 10am as we cannot let you into the museum before this time.
-If you have booked in advance of your arrival any guidebooks, simulator ride tickets or 4D Theatre tickets these will be awaiting collection for you at the Museum's Main Entrance.
+If you have booked in advance of your arrival any guidebooks, simulator ride tickets or 4D Theatre tickets these will be awaiting collection for you at the Museum’s Check-in Desk.

 What are the car parking charges?

-If you are arriving by car or minibus you will be required to pay for car parking.
-The charges are £3.00 for up to 3 hours and £4.00 for 3 to 6 hours.
-Coaches are not required to pay car parking charges.
+If you are arriving by car, motorhome or motorbike you will be required to pay for parking.
+The charges are £5.00 for 0 to 7 hours.
+Coaches and minibuses (more than 9 seats) are not required to pay car parking charges.
 Blue badge holders are required to pay for car parking.
+Parking can be paid for in advance by using this link or can be paid for on site at the check-in desk on day of arrival.

 Are all parts of the Museum accessible to wheelchair users?